vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-12-15, I skipped all exercises to be able to fit in some work in the morning and then do potatoes prep (that I needed to do because I was out of cooked food).

+## 2025-12-17: skipped all exercises

+On Wednesday 2025-12-17, I skipped all exercises so that I could do eggplant meal prep in the morning, while also addressing a few small time-sensitive work-related matters in the morning.

+## 2025-12-18: skipped all exercises

+On Thursday 2025-12-18, I skipped all exercises because time-sensitive stuff at work took up my time in the morning and early afternoon and I missed the time window for exercise.

+## 2025-12-24: skipped all exercises

+On Wednesday 2025-12-24, I skipped all exercises so as to be able to conserve time and energy for a two-stop trip in the early afternoon.
+I wanted to get the trip done in the early afternoon in light of Trader Joe's closing early for Christmas Eve, as well as the possibility of rain later in the afternoon.